Codein-Labs/ibexa-seo-toolkit/docs/INSTALL.md

 yarn encore dev
 ```

-## That was it!
+## That's it!

 Yeah, the bundle is installed!
-Move onto the [usage section](USAGE.md) to find out how
-to specify your custom configuration.
+Move onto the [usage section](USAGE.md) to find out how to specify your custom configuration.

 [1]: docs/REQUIREMENTS.md